 But what are these ‘safe routes’ in the UK and how do they work?
 We explain four myths that threaten the safety of refugees:

-MYTH: There are plenty of safe and legal routes available to any refugee
+MYTH: There are plenty of safe routes available to any refugee

 FACT: There are very few safe routes for refugees to travel to the UK.
 The few existing pathways are extremely restricted by nationality and number.